TheochemUI/eOn/docs/source/user_guide/akmc.md

 The search for possible processes is the primary task of the aKMC simulations.
-Each client does a minimum mode (minmode) following search from the miminum of the current state and tries to find a saddle point which connects from the minimum in the current state to an adjacent state {cite:p}`ak-henkelmanDimerMethodFinding1999`.
+Each client does a minimum mode (minmode) following search from the miminum of the current state and searches for a saddle point which connects from the minimum in the current state to an adjacent state {cite:p}`ak-henkelmanDimerMethodFinding1999`.
 A saddle point is connected to a state if a minimization initiated along the negative mode at the saddle